General requirements

 *1 statistically processed (typeOfStatisticalProcessing is set up)

-*2 centre/model version dependent (see below)
+*2 centre/model version dependent (see table with Centre codes below)

 Section 5